 Brazil does not only have the largest population in Latin America, but also the biggest economy, sitting ahead of both Mexico and Argentina.
 Even though several political uncertainties exist under President Michel Temer, Brazil still offers exciting commercial opportunities for private business.
+Entering the market can be made much quicker with a Professional Employer Organisation in Brazil.

 To illustrate Brazil’s current economic status, we will provide some facts about the market: